BWibo/3dcitydb-mkdocs/docs/citydb-tool/db-connection.md

 ## Connecting to a PostgreSQL Database

-The CityDB tool requires a connection to a PostgreSQL database hosting the 3DCityDB schema.
+The citydb-tool requires a connection to a PostgreSQL database hosting the 3DCityDB schema.
 You can specify the database connection details using the database [options](#specifying-database-options-in-the-command) (refer to the [Export](./export_shared_options.md) or [Import](import.md) sections for more details) section or store them in an external [options file](#specifying-database-options-in-an-options-file) for reuse.